 Due: Thee weeks following conclusion of the document remediation period.

 Condition Satisfied: Final review of GPAT has been received and GPAT has recommended promotion to Operational status.
+Additional documents were already reviewed by the GPAT earlier during the Pre-Op stage of review.

 GCC Director notifies the Executive Panel that the product has satisfied all the requirements for entering the Operational Phase.